prawin-pp/tpearl-strapi/README.md

 To install and run the project, follow these steps:

 1. Clone the repository or download the source code.
+2. Copy config from `.env.example` to `.env`
-2. Run the application using the following command:
+3. Run the application using the following command:

 ```bash
 docker compose up